 The Chouinard-Bossier is a classic line that follows beautiful natural features up the left side of the Matilija Wall.
-Unfortunately, on closer inspection it becomes obvious that the route is replete with loose rock, carpets of lichen up to 1" thick, and poison oak growing out of the cracks.
+Unfortunately, on closer inspection it becomes obvious that the route is replete with loose rock, carpets of lichen and moss up to 1" thick, and poison oak growing out of the cracks.
 The route is more like modern-day 5.10 than 5.9, and has a particularly dangerous section on the second pitch.
 Either this route was in a much different condition during the FA, or these two dudes were beyond badass (both likely).
 Whatever the case, it is a testament to the bold, adventurous climbers of days past.

 P1) climb up an awesome right-facing dihedral system with great fingerlocks and liebacking.
 Try to enjoy the sweet jams as you thrash upward through poison oak, all while your hands and arms are swarmed with biting ants.
 At about 70', the crack takes an abrupt horizontal left turn for about 10' before turning straight up again.
 The original (and rather in-obvious) line continues traversing left another 10' past the end of the horizontal to a sloping, dirty, and rocky belay ledge.
 This way is NOT 5.9, and mildly runout.
 I was instead seduced by the crack that continued upward after the horizontal, which sadly dead-ended another 15' higher.
 I tried to push through the lichenous, rotten face above with hopes of linking this into P2, but was thwarted by the terrible rock.
 At this point I did an A0 tension traverse/pendulum left to the belay ledge.
 Belay off a large and possibly insecure boulder here.
 There are no options for a gear anchor.
 Seriously.
 80', 5.10 or 5.9 A0.